Skip to main content

 Intermediate

 Advancing from the foundational knowledge that genetic variability influences hormonal response, we can begin to construct precise clinical strategies.
-A genetically informed approach to involves mapping an individual’s specific genetic markers to tailor protocols that enhance efficacy and heighten safety.
+A genetically informed approach to hormone therapy involves mapping an individual’s specific genetic markers to tailor protocols that enhance efficacy and heighten safety.

 This process uses pharmacogenomics, the study of how genes affect a person’s response to drugs, to move from population averages to personalized therapeutic models.
 For both men and women, this means that dosages, delivery methods, and the inclusion of supportive medications can be calibrated to an individual’s unique biochemical landscape.